 - Staff responsibilities

 - Participant ID (PTID) assignment (see SSP Section 3)

 - Participant study file organization

 - Source Data and Source Documentation

 - Data storage

 - Record retention

 - Data collection procedures (CRF and IDI/FGD)

 - Participant confidentiality

 - Site data quality control (QC) processes

 - Timing of form data transmission to SFTP

-- RTI data QC processes - Timing of qualitative data transmission
+- RTI data QC processes

+• Timing of qualitative data transmission

-6.13 Staff Training
+7.13 Staff Training

-Site staff who collect data, enter data on debrief reports, or who manage and transfer participant data will receive protocol and SSP training.
-The site IoR or designee is also responsible for notifying RTI and FHI 360 of any new staff and of the site's plans for training any new staff on study procedures.
-When new staff members join a site team, or when existing staff members assume new study responsibilities, this must be documented on the site DoA Log and the updated log must be sent to FHI 360.
-Additional training will be made available as needed by RTI staff to train and monitor quality of site data management or to provide training on new study procedures.
+Site staff who collect data, enter data on debrief reports, or who manages and transfers participant data will receive Protocol and SSP training.
+Site IoR or designee is also responsible for notifying RTI and FHI 360 of any new staff and of the sites plans for training the new staff on study procedures.
+Additional training will be made available as needed by RTI staff to train and monitor quality of site data management or to provide training on new study procedures (e.g. Phase 2 activities).

-6.14 Study Monitoring
+7.14 Study Monitoring

-In addition to data quality monitoring and checks described above, FHI 360 and/or RTI may review study records during the course of the study through onsite or remote review of select participant and/or FGD files.
+In addition to data quality monitoring and checks described above, FHI 360 will conduct monitoring of this study through remote review of select participant and/or FGD files.
 Sites will be asked to provide copies of participant files for review.
 FHI 360 and/or RTI will review these documents and provide feedback to sites either by e-mail or conference call.

-6.15 Documentation of MTN-041 Management Team Correspondence
+7.15 Documentation of MTN-032 Management Team Correspondence

-A record of all correspondence with decisions from the MTN-041 Management Team should be saved and stored in the sites' Essential Documents file, as outlined in the Data Management SOP.
+A record of all correspondence with decisions from the MTN-032 Management Team should be saved and stored in the sites Essential Documents file, as outlined in the Data Management SOP.